Kimitsuna-Goblin/GGD/README.md

 ### Vertical Gradational Distribution (3 components)

-You can devide the tail-side distribution along x-axis into left (lower) side and right (upper) side.
+You can divide the tail-side distribution along x-axis into left (lower) side and right (upper) side.

 In other words, we can consider a skewed distribution model in which the probability density function